kmenesesc/teamMed/README.md

-VGGNet Folder contains the following items:
+Lastly, the VGGNet Folder contains the following items:

 VGGnet_brainTum-2.ipynb - Python Notebook that implements the training of VGG along with a demo of plots.